-- Includes the very fine dust, soot, smoke, and droplets formed from chemical reactions and incomplete burning of fuels. - The fine particles of PM can get deep into the lungs, causing increased respiratory illnesses and tens of thousands of deaths each year. - Particulate matter is defined as any particle with an equivalent diameter of equal to or less than (≤)10 microns (PM10) and is further subdivided to include a separate standard for particles with an equivalent aerodynamic diameter of equal to or less than (≤) 2.5 microns (PM{2.5}).
+- PM includes the very fine dust, soot, smoke, and droplets formed from chemical reactions and incomplete burning of fuels. - The fine particles of PM can get deep into the lungs, causing increased respiratory illnesses and tens of thousands of deaths each year. - PM is defined as any particle with an equivalent diameter of less than or equal to 10 microns (PM10) and is further subdivided to include a separate standard for particles with an equivalent aerodynamic diameter of less than or equal to 2.5 microns (PM{2.5}).